 Glow-in-the-Dark Stars

 Hand out glow-in-the-dark stars that brighten up a bedroom ceiling.
 These stars have always been a favorite in my home, adding a whimsical touch to bedtime.
+You can even make your own custom shapes using various glow in the dark vinyl ideas.

 Temporary Tattoos

 Give out sheets of temporary tattoos with fun Valentine’s themes.
 Kids love decorating themselves with these, and they’re a safe, non-permanent way to express themselves.
+Pair these with some easy Valentine crafts for preschoolers for a complete party experience.

 Valentine’s Mad Libs